rustyio/super-imap/README.md

 + SSL is *required* in production.
 + Secure data (e.g. passwords and other credentials) is never exposed via the web interface.
-+ Secure data (e.g. passwords and other credentials) is encrypted at rest.
++ Secure data (e.g. passwords and other credentials) is encrypted in the database.
+(Using the ENCRYPTION_KEY environment variable.)
 + Passwords are not recoverable by email.
 + Accounts are locked for an hour after three invalid password attempts.